-Radical listening is trusting community members to be the best solvers of their problems; it means asking for individuals' ideas and implementing their solutions.
-Radical listening is a pillar of Health In Harmony's programs and identifies the root causes of poverty and destruction of the natural environment that harms the whole planet.
+Radical listening is trusting community members to be the best solvers of their problems.
+It means asking for individuals' ideas and implementing their solutions.
+We believe that Radical Listening offers a simple but effective approach to problems like poverty and environmental degradation.

-As ASRI has continued to grow, it has continued to be guided by community input and holds consistent community meetings.
+As ASRI grows, it will continue to be guided by community input.

-When the number of loggers dropped but continued to persist, ASRI again approached village leaders who suggested that each community appoint one person to work one-on-one with his logging neighbors to find them alternative livelihoods.
-ASRI was skeptical, but the Forest Guardians program has remained very successful since it was implemented in 2011.
+When the number of loggers dropped but some logging persisted, ASRI began to radically listen to village leaders.
+They suggested that each community appoint one person to work one-on-one with his logging neighbors to find them alternative livelihoods.
+The result was the Forest Guardians program, which has remained very successful since it began in 2011.

-Health In Harmony works to implement radical listening as a core methodology in our everyday interactions with staff, board members, donors like you, and our program partners.
+At Health In Harmony, we view radical listening as key to our success.
+We strive to use radical listening in our everyday interactions with staff, board members, donors like you, and our program partners.